 Lead-free dog food bowls and Cat Bowls

-Today I will go over hidden dangers that may be in your pet bowls, how the cheap dog bowl will cost you more in the long run and which dog food bowls and cat food bowls are safe.
+I’ll share with you 1) hidden dangers that may be in your pet bowls, 2) how the cheap dog bowl will cost you more in the long run, and 3) which dog food bowls and cat food bowls are the safest.

 Hidden dangers inside pet bowls

 In 2008 EWG’s research revealed that chemical exposure in pets is up to 20x’s higher than in humans.
 Some of the chemicals found were Teflon, chemicals from plastics, tap water is loaded with chemicals and possible pharmaceuticals, VOC’s and heavy metals such as mercury.
 Mercury itself can contribute to cancer.
 This toxic cocktail can lead to lipomas, cancer, thyroid issues, reproductive issues, and more.